Whether it’s your first time or your seventeenth, getting a new pair of rock climbing shoes is super exciting.

 How Long Does it Take to Break in Climbing Shoes?

-It depends on the shoe material, how much you downsize them, and what method you use.
+How long it takes depends on shoe material, how much you downsize, and what method you use.
+Synthetic shoes take a couple climbing sessions.
+Leather shoes stretch more and take longer.

-If you plan to stick with a climbing-only break in method, expect it to take anywhere from weeks to months.
+Using the climbing-only break in method may take anywhere from weeks to months.

 Instead of Using a Hair Dryer or Hot Water, Could I Microwave or Put My Climbing Shoes in the Oven?